 I didn’t know it at the time, but all this promotion – and most of the work going on behind the scenes – can be attributed to one woman, a Pankisi local who is on a mission to change the way people think about this part of Georgia and the people who live there.

 The concept of community based tourism and homestays is very familiar to me.
 I’ve visited plenty of projects of this nature in Cambodia and Vietnam.
 I had never heard of such an initiative in Georgia, though.

 I reached out to the Association, hoping I could do something to help promote their work.
-Almost a year later, I finally got a chance to visit Pankisi Gorge for myself.
+Almost a year later, I finally got a chance to visit Pankisi Valley for myself.